madhavan-raja/assignmeownt/README.md

 docker run --rm --user $(id -u):$(id -g) -i -w "/doc" -v "$PWD":/doc thomasweise/texlive make
 ```

-In either case, this should result in the creation of `{your-cv}.pdf`
+In either case, this should result in the creation of `{your-assignment}.pdf`

 ## Credits